MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-platform-automation-and-devops.md

 ### Planning for the parameter files

-SAP deployment automation leverages json parameter files to configure the Azure environment with different parameter files for different artifacts.
+SAP deployment automation uses JSON parameter files to configure the Azure environment with different parameter files for different artifacts.
 The development environment should clone the `SAP HANA` and customer repositories to the same root folder.
 Defining a folder structure and keeping parameter files in dedicated folders will simplify automated deployment operations.

 **Design recommendations:**